 The cell-cell interactions that orchestrate progenitor quiescence, activation and differentiation are not well understood but dynamic interactions between progenitors and specialized niche environments play key roles in regulating the properties of progenitor pools.
 Therefore, understanding niche-progenitor interactions at the cellular level is crucial for building a general understanding of this process.

-Morphologically, two domains can be distinguished in the primordium: the leading region, which is unpatterned, and the posterior two thirds that are organized into 2-3 rosettes for future deposition (Fig. 4 right).
+Morphologically, two domains can be distinguished in the primordium: the leading region, which is unpatterned, and the posterior two thirds that are organized into 2-3 rosettes for future deposition (Figure).
 Previous studies suggested that the leading Wnt-positive region in the primordium is a stem cell zone.
 However, it is not known whether stem cells are also present in the trailing region or whether primordium stem cells are related through lineage to the deposited stem cells of the neuromast and interneuromast cells.
 Because stem and amplifying progenitor cells are crucial for the development of sensory organs and the regeneration of organs in adult animals, we sought to trace the lineage of embryonic and adult stem/progenitor cells, and to test if the behavior of adult and embryonic stem cells is controlled by the same gene regulatory network.

 To address these questions, we established a formal collaboration with Ajay Chitnis’ group at the NIH to fate map and track primordium cells (Nogare et al., 2016).
 Our studies revealed that the leading region of the primordium does not contain stem cells that asymmetrically divide and self-renew, but rather that progenitor cells exist throughout the primordium (Fig. 5).

 Second, we determined where in the primordium interneuromast stem cells originate, as we had previously shown that interneuromast cells are stem cells and give rise to postembryonic neuromasts after the primordium has deposited the initial set (Grant et al., 2005).
-We mapped their location in the primordium (Nogare et al., 2016), Fig. 6A,B), and showed that interneuromast cells and mantle cells originate exclusively from the edges of the primordium, suggesting that they are either induced there or that they are unresponsive to distal differentiating signals secreted from central cells in the primordium.
+We mapped their location in the primordium (Nogare et al., 2016), and showed that interneuromast cells and mantle cells originate exclusively from the edges of the primordium, suggesting that they are either induced there or that they are unresponsive to distal differentiating signals secreted from central cells in the primordium.
 Having identified the location of pro-interneuromast stem cells in the primordium now enables us to search for the signaling molecules/niche that induce/maintain these stem cells.

 We already have made significant progress in determining how interneuromast cell behavior is controlled once they are deposited.
 We demonstrated that neighboring glial cells induce quiescence and inhibit interneuromast progenitor cells from proliferating.
 Consequently, mutations in the Erbb pathway that cause a loss of Schwann cells, lead to the precocious proliferation and differentiation of postembryonic neuromasts (Grant et al., 2005, Lush and Piotrowski, 2014, Perlin et al., 2011).
-We discovered that Erbb signaling is not only involved in instructing Schwann cell migration along the lateral line nerve, but that Erbb signaling in Schwann cells also non cell-autonomously inhibits mitogenic Wnt/b-catenin and Fgf signaling in interneuromast cells (Fig. 7).
+We discovered that Erbb signaling is not only involved in instructing Schwann cell migration along the lateral line nerve, but that Erbb signaling in Schwann cells also non cell-autonomously inhibits mitogenic Wnt/b-catenin and Fgf signaling in interneuromast cells (Figure).
 Importantly, our studies showed that postembryonic neuromast development is in many aspects similar but not identical to embryonic neuromast development in the primordium.
 This provides novel mechanistic insight by showing how Erbb signaling controls neural progenitor quiescence via the inhibition of Wnt/b-catenin signaling.

 These findings illustrate the intricate manner in which diverse signaling pathways coordinate distinct aspects of the niche-progenitor interaction needed to maintain the proper balance and timing of this dynamic cell population.
 As the signaling interactions that control postembryonic neural progenitor quiescence and activation are not well understood in developing nervous tissue, our studies may have relevance in other contexts.